-AWC Centre affirms its commitment to human rights, and in particular to the principle that every member of the Glendon/York University community has a right to equitable treatment, without harassment or discrimination on the grounds prohibited by the Ontario Human Rights Code, including: race, ancestry, place of origin, citizenship, creed, sex, sexual orientation, age, marital status or disability.
+AWC Centre affirms its commitment to human rights, and in particular to the principle that every member of the Glendon/York University community has a right to equitable treatment, without harassment or discrimination on the grounds prohibited by the Ontario Human Rights Code, per example: race, ancestry, place of origin, citizenship, creed, sex, sexual orientation, age, marital status or disability.

 We have a maximum waiting period of 15 minutes past your scheduled appointment time.
 After this grace period, you may be asked to reschedule.

 Unless warranted by exceptional circumstances, if you miss two (2) appointments without notifying us at least 24 hours in advance, you may not be allowed to book an appointment for the rest of the academic term.
 Clients cancelling repeatedly may also be refused additional service.
-AWC centre reserves the right to make decisions about services on a case by case basis.
+AWC centre reserves the right to make decisions about services on a case-by-case basis.

-All information disclosed within sessions is confidential and may not be revealed to anyone outside the AWC centre without your written consent, except in very rare circumstances as follows:
+All information disclosed within sessions is confidential and may not be revealed to anyone outside the AWC centre without your written consent, except in rare circumstances as follows:

 - Where there is reasonable suspicion of abuse of children.

-- Where you are in serious and imminent danger of hurting yourself or another person, we may need to reveal to an appropriate third party enough information to help you.
+- Where you are in serious and imminent danger of hurting yourself or another person, we may need to reveal enough information to an appropriate third party to help you.

-- If one of the other counsellors within the office has some special expertise relating to your concerns we may, from time to time, consult with that person if we feel it will be helpful for you.
+- If one of the other counsellors within the office has some special expertise relating to your concerns, we may, from time to time, consult with that person if we feel it will be helpful for you.
 In addition, the interns are required to discuss the people they see with their supervisor.

 Should you have any questions, concerns or suggestions regarding the information provided above or any other aspects of the counselling process, feel free to discuss them with your counsellor at any time.
 You may also ask to meet your counsellor’s supervisor at any time.